Leo Fender: The History and Legacy of the Man Behind the Guitars

 This name, however, would not stick around long, for Gretsch had previously lain claim to it for their “Broadkaster” drum line.
 The solution?
 Simply snip “Broadcaster” off the decals!
 The result was the model-less Fender “Nocasters” of ‘51.

-Fender’s guitars went without a name until late 1951 when they were re-released as the ever-famous Telecaster.
+Fender’s guitars went without a name until late 1951 when they were re-released as the legendary Telecaster.
 Bolstered by the marketing expertise of Don Randall and Dale Hyatt, the Telecaster soon became a hit among country and rockabilly guitarists.

 Soon to follow was the extraordinary Fender Precision Bass.
 The first of its kind, the now-legendary P-Bass eased the burden of bassists worldwide by providing fat, lush low-end in a compact, easy-to-play solid-body electric.
 Notably, it was fretted, unlike the standup basses up to that time, hence it’s “Precision” title.